alexwlchan/alexwlchan.net/src/_posts/2022/2022-09-13-graph-generative-art.md

 <div class="grid_4up checkerboard">
   <a href="/images/2022/graph-art/brown_conlang_4.svg">
     {%
-      inline_svg2
+      inline_svg
       filename="graph-art/brown_conlang_4.svg"
       alt="A simple graphic made of connected dark brown lines on a light brown background.
 All the lines are at right angles to each other, and rise up from a single horizontal line on the base.
 The left-hand side looks like a "y" and a "u" placed on top of each other; the right-hand side looks like a capital "E" with an extra bar."
     %}
   </a>
   <a href="/images/2022/graph-art/lime_circles.svg">
     {%
-      inline_svg2
+      inline_svg
       filename="graph-art/lime_circles.svg"
       alt="A simple graphic made of connected lime-coloured lines.
 They're arranged around a circle: some concentric rings around a central point, then spokes going from the centre to the outer edge.
 Some of the lines are missing -- some of the circles and spokes have gaps."
     %}
   </a>
   <a href="/images/2022/graph-art/purple_diamond.svg">
     {%
-      inline_svg2
+      inline_svg
       filename="graph-art/purple_diamond.svg"
       alt="A simple graphic made of purple lines.
 They're arranged in concentric diamonds, with three of the four sides closed, but one side open."
     %}
   </a>
   <a href="/images/2022/graph-art/yellow_keyhole.svg">
     {%
-      inline_svg2
+      inline_svg
       filename="graph-art/yellow_keyhole.svg"
       alt="A simple graphic made of thin, yellow, circular lines.
 There's a gap in the middle of the circle, which looks a bit like a keyhole."
     %}
   </a>
   <a href="/images/2022/graph-art/blue_circle_quadrants.svg">
     {%
-      inline_svg2
+      inline_svg
       filename="graph-art/blue_circle_quadrants.svg"
       alt="A simple graphic made of connected blue lines.
 The circle is divided into four quadrants: in the upper-left and lower-right quadrants, the curves bend outwards; in the lower-left and upper-right quadrants, the curves bend inwards.
 It creates a rather pleasing visual symmetry."
     %}
   </a>
   <a href="/images/2022/graph-art/cream_clock.svg">
     {%
-      inline_svg2
+      inline_svg
       filename="graph-art/cream_clock.svg"
       alt="A simple graphic made of connected dark brown lines.
 The lines form a sort of curved pentagon shape, with three lines coming out of the central point that make it look vaguely like a clock."
     %}
   </a>
   <a href="/images/2022/graph-art/red_nuclear.svg">
     {%
-      inline_svg2
+      inline_svg
       filename="graph-art/red_nuclear.svg"
       alt="A graphic made of connected red circular lines.
 They're arranged into seven segments, with three segments forming along the outer edge.
 This looks similar to the three sections of a radiation warning symbol."
     %}
   </a>
   <a href="/images/2022/graph-art/green_octagon.svg">
     {%
-      inline_svg2
+      inline_svg
       filename="graph-art/green_octagon.svg"
       alt="A graphic made of connected green lines, in a sort of octagonal shape."
     %}